Opioids and Adolescents

 All adolescents are at risk for misusing opioids, though, as documented in this report, there are a wide range of factors that can either increase the risk of prescription drug misuse or help protect against it.
 For example:

 - Individuals at increased risk of opioid misuse include those with: acute and chronic pain, physical health problems, or a history of mental illness (such as depression) or other substance use or misuse.
 Youth who have witnessed a family member overdose or who have a large number of friends who misuse prescription drugs also are at increased risk.
-National data show that more than half of 12th graders who reported misusing prescription opioids said they got the drugs from a friend or relative.
+National data show that nearly half of adolescents ages 12 to 17 who reported misusing pain relievers said they were given or bought them from a friend or relative.
+This number is over half for young adults ages 18 to 25 who reported misusing pain relievers.6

 - Individuals at lower risk include those who commit to doing well in school and finishing school and those who are concerned about the dangers of prescription drugs.
 Additionally, youth who have a strong bond with their parent and whose parents express disapproval of substance use have a lower risk of misuse.